akri16/ContextualCards/README.md

    - [x]  Save on click remind later
 - [x]  Make the Container Stand-alone
 - [x]  Add error handling

+### Future Work

+This can be also be built using **Jetpack Compose (JC),** the new declarative UI framework.
+This might make the code a bit more scalable and adaptable.

+During the development of this project I faced difficulties in building the nested lists as I had to create the Viewgroups as well as the Views and associate them dynamically at runtime.
+With Compose, you can just declare the views without the need to handle how they are rendered internally.

+However, I have used the normal imperative UI here due to time constraints.
+I am interested to modify this project to use JC in the future.

+## Download
+1. This github repository can be cloned using `git clone https://github.com/Quizzie-SE/Quizzie-Android-Companion` command
+2. Android Studio has to be installed (Version > 4.0)
+3. The cloned repo in the local PC should be opened using Android Studio

 ## **Building**